warmcat/libwebsockets/README.lwsws.md

  - "`ecdh-curve`": "<curve name>"   The default ecdh curve is "prime256v1", but you can override it here, per-vhost

- - "`noipv6`": "on"  Disable ipv6 for this vhost
+ - "`noipv6`": "on"  Disable ipv6 completely for this vhost

+ - "`ipv6only`": "on"  Only allow ipv6 on this vhost / "off" only allow ipv4 on this vhost

 Mounts
 ------